timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/components.md

 Let's learn how the `MessagesComponent` above works.

 - The `MessagesComponent` is responsible for rendering the chat messages.
-- It uses the `@for` directive to iterate over the messages in the chat resource.
+- It uses the `@for` control-flow syntax to iterate over the messages in the chat resource `value()` signal.
-- The `@switch` directive is used to determine the role of the message (either 'user' or 'assistant').
+- The `@switch` control-flow is used to determine the role of the message (either 'user' or 'assistant').
-- For user messages, it simply displays the content in a `<p>` tag.
+- For user messages, it simply displays the content in a paragraph tag.
-- For assistant messages, it uses the `<hb-render-message>` component to render the message content.
+- For assistant messages, it uses the @hashbrownai/angular!RenderMessageComponent:class component to render the message content.
-- The `<hb-render-message>` component is responsible for rendering the exposed components based on the message content.
+- The @hashbrownai/angular!RenderMessageComponent:class component is responsible for rendering the exposed components based on the message content.
-- The `message` input is passed to the `<hb-render-message>` component, which will handle rendering the components defined in the chat resource.
+- The `message` input is passed to the @hashbrownai/angular!RenderMessageComponent:class component, which will handle rendering the components defined in the chat resource.

 ---